kurator-dev/kurator/docs/content/en/docs/Cluster operator/aws-deploy.md

 ## Create a vanilla cluster on AWS

-The clusterctl CLI tool handles the lifecycle of a Cluster API management cluster.
+The clusterctl CLI tool handles the lifecycle of a Cluster API managed cluster.

 ```console
 # download clusterctl